dheeraj-singhal/Fullstack-Practical/README.md

 - Students have to make responsive Side-bar Navigation menu as per the layout.
 - Students also have to make it responsive for mobile devices or tablet using media query.

+## Practical 11

+Create a Responsive Footer Template.

+Instructions:

+- Students have to create a Responsive Footer Template as attached screenshot.
+- Students can only use the Semantic Tags not div.